Intrapersonal

 How authority signals operate at senior levels

-Executive presence is not charisma or confidence.
+Executive presence projects competence and authority.
 It is the perception that you belong in the room and can be trusted with authority.
-That perception is constructed through three interlocking signals: composure under pressure, clarity of position, and the ability to hold space without filling it.
-Most presence failures come from over-signaling: talking too much, reacting too fast, explaining when silence would work better.
+This perception is constructed through three interlocking behaviors: composure under pressure, clarity of position, and the ability to hold space without filling it.
+Executive presence collapses through over-functioning: talking too much, reacting too fast, explaining when silence would work better.

 The Three Pillars